SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

-We can use the Pantelides algorithm [^Pantelides1988] to efficiently convert a DAE system that has structural integrability to a system with structural consistency solvability, even if it initially lacks this property..
+We can use the Pantelides algorithm [^Pantelides1988] to efficiently convert a DAE system that has structural integrability to a system with structural consistency solvability, even if it initially lacks this property.

 [^Pantelides1988]: Pantelides, Constantinos C. "The consistent initialization of
     differential-algebraic systems."
 SIAM Journal on scientific and statistical